adamprime/hammockmarketing/content/2019/09/hope-for-the-future.md

 title: "Hope for the future"
 date: "2019-09-07"
 url: "/2019/09/hope-for-the-future"
-description: "While the outlook for our global environmental situation is dire, our last hope may be the children around us."
+description: "While the outlook for our global environmental situation is dire, we may have a last, best hope in the children around us."
-tldr: "While the outlook for our global environmental situation is dire, our last hope may be the children around us."
+tldr: "While the outlook for our global environmental situation is dire, we may have a last, best hope in the children around us."
 image: "img/2019-09/hope-jenn-evelyn-ann-UYDoE_AyJQs-unsplash.jpg" # default width is 1280, path starts with "img/whatever.ext"
 thumbnail: "img/2019-09/hope-500-jenn-evelyn-ann-UYDoE_AyJQs-unsplash.jpeg" # default size should be 500x500, path starts with "img/whatever.ext"
 credit: "https://unsplash.com/photos/UYDoE_AyJQs" # this is the link to the page the image came from